Electrical load

 An electrical load is an electrical component or portion of a circuit that consumes (active) electric power, such as electrical appliances and lights inside the home.
 The term may also refer to the power consumed by a circuit.
-This is opposed to a power source, such as a battery or generator, which produces power.
+This is opposed to a power supply source, such as a battery or generator, which provides power.

 The term is used more broadly in electronics for a device connected to a signal source, whether or not it consumes power.
 If an electric circuit has an output port, a pair of terminals that produces an electrical signal, the circuit connected to this terminal (or its input impedance) is the load.
-For example, if a CD player is connected to an amplifier, the CD player is the source and the amplifier is the load.
+For example, if a CD player is connected to an amplifier, the CD player is the source, and the amplifier is the load, and to continue the concept, if loudspeakers are connected to that amplifier, then that amplifier becomes a new, second source (to the loudspeakers), and the loudspeakers will be the load for the amplifier (but not for the CD player, there are two separate sources and two separate loads, chained together in series).

 Load affects the performance of circuits with respect to output voltages or currents, such as in sensors, voltage sources, and amplifiers.
 Mains power outlets provide an easy example: they supply power at constant voltage, with electrical appliances connected to the power circuit collectively making up the load.
 When a high-power appliance switches on, it dramatically reduces the load impedance.

-If the load impedance is not very much higher than the power supply impedance, the voltages will drop.
-In a domestic environment, switching on a heating appliance may cause incandescent lights to dim noticeably.
+The voltages will drop if the load impedance is not much higher than the power supply impedance.
+Therefore, switching on a heating appliance in a domestic environment may cause incandescent lights to dim noticeably.